 You will see some confusion in the list; it’s sometimes unclear if thatch or compaction is the main cause of a problem and that is because the problem is best thought of as circular and not linear.

-To explain this better a few years ago I introduced my concept of the Circle of Decline.
+This is why I first introduced the concept of the Circle of Decline.

 Imagine you are 5 years old and your pals are all spinning happily on the roundabout in the park, but you are just watching, wishing you could get on.